-We absolutely love this native poppy mallow Hibiscus because it is simply and truly a show stopper.
+We absolutely love this native rose mallow Hibiscus because it is simply and truly a show stopper.
 Coming in at 3-4’ tall and wide, the deep dark green foliage with maple like leaves is gorgeous on its own, but you realize it is simply a backdrop when the blooms make their appearance.
 Large bright green buds emerge and explode into 7-8” multicolored pink blooms that stay with the plant from midsummer to fall.
 The symmetry, the shape and the size of these blooms… I mean look at the picture because words are not enough.
 ‘Starry Starry Night’ was selected because the blooms will cover the plant from ground-level up rather than just appearing at the top like some cultivars of this species.
 Makes a great specimen plant, or alternative to shrubs in the garden.
 Plant one or a few and you won’t be disappointed.

 Photo Credit: Walters Gardens